rust-lang/prev.rust-lang.org/faq.md

 Globals in Rust can be done using `const` declarations for compile-time computed global constants, while `static` can be used for mutable globals.
 Note that modifying a `static` variable requires the use of `unsafe`, as it allows for data races, one of the things guaranteed not to happen in safe Rust.

+You can also use the `RefCell` and `Option` type to provide interior mutability of an optional global value.
+It is important to note that `RefCell`s are not thread-safe.

-#### How can I set compile-time constants that are defined procedurally (equivalent to constexpr in C++)?
+#### How can I set compile-time constants that are defined procedurally?

 Rust currently has limited support for compile time constants.
-You can define primitives using `const` declarations (similar to `static`, but immutable).
-You can also define some compile-time constants using compiler plugins.
-The closest thing you have to full Compile-Time Function Evaluation (CTFE) is the [`lazy-static`](https://github.com/rust-lang-nursery/lazy-static.rs) crate, which lazily evaluates constants (guaranteed to be evaluated once) at runtime, rather than evaluating them at compile time.
-CTFE is open for consideration in the future, it simply hasn't been a priority thus far.
+You can define primitives using `const` declarations (similar to `static`, but immutable) as well as define `const` functions and inherent methods.

+To define procedural constants that can't be defined via these mechanisms, use the [`lazy-static`](https://github.com/rust-lang-nursery/lazy-static.rs) crate, which emulates compile-time evaluation by automatically evaluating the constant at first use.

 #### Can I run initialization code that happens before main?

-Rust has no concept of "life before `main`".
-The closest you'll see can be done through the ["lazy_static"](https://github.com/Kimundi/lazy-static.rs) crate, which simulates a "before main" by lazily initializing static variables at their first usage.
+Rust has no cross-platform concept of "life before `main`".
+The closest you'll see can be done through the [`lazy_static`](https://github.com/Kimundi/lazy-static.rs) crate, which simulates a "before main" by lazily initializing static variables at their first usage.

-#### How do I map OO concepts to Rust?
+#### How do I map object-oriented concepts to Rust?

-Trying to directly map object oriented programming concepts to Rust is unlikely to be fruitful.
-Rust has its own features and its own way of doing things, and you are better off learning how to use them than you are trying to simulate another style the language wasn't designed for.
+That depends.
+There _are_ ways of translating object-oriented concepts like [multiple inheritance](https://www.reddit.com/r/rust/comments/2sryuw/ideaquestion_about_multiple_inheritence/) to Rust, but as Rust is not object-oriented the result of the translation may look substantially different from its appearance in an OO language.

 #### Why doesn't Rust have inheritance?